18 Month Sleep Regression And How To Get Through It FAST

 Will Sleep Regressions Ruin Your Sleep Training Plans?

-All sleep regressions put sleep training under pressure.
+Yes and no… All toddler sleep regressions put sleep training under pressure.

-In fact, sticking to a structured sleep plan WILL help you get through the regression quickly with bedtime routines and self-settling intact.
+However, sticking to a structured sleep plan will definitely help you get through the regression quickly with bedtime routines and self-settling intact.

-If your toddler is still struggling with sleep issues after a couple of months despite your best efforts to get things back on track, then you should seek some medical advice to rule out any underlying health issues.
+If your toddler is still struggling with sleep issues after a couple of months despite your best efforts to get things back on track, you should talk to a sleep consultant or doctor to rule out any underlying health issues.

 Need More Parenting Help?